RoboticPea/mteverest/README.md

 The semantic model includes:

-`fact_expeditions` - factual table with all the data from the expeditions
+`fact_expeditions` - factual table with expedition information

 `dim_climber` - dimension with all the information available about the climbers

-`dim_route` - dimension created with the route information on the Expeditions table
+`dim_route` - dimension with the up and down route for each expedition (created from Expeditions)

-`dim_weather`
+`dim_camps` - dimension with camp information for each expedition (created from Expeditions)

-`dim_weather_codes` - dimension just for the weather codes, retrieved on the OpenMeteo website
+`dim_weather` - dimension for all the weather information available, including the description for the weather codes

-`dim_calendar` - calendar dimension
+`dim_date` - calendar dimension

 ## Power BI Dashboard